 Students can simultaneously meet requirements of both the AA Degree and intended transfer institution pre-requisites if appropriate planning takes place early in the student's education career.
 Most institutions offering Bachelor's Degree programs require that specific coursework be completed prior to admission into the program.
 The amount of course work varies depending on the program of study.
-These additional courses are referred to as Common Prerequisites and can be found online at the transferring institutions website or at www.FLVC.org.
-When students decide upon a Major, it is very important to find out what the common prerequisite courses for the program are and plan to complete them as a part of the AA Degree.
+These additional courses are referred to as Common Program Prerequisites.
+Please let your Academic Advisor know what your intended bachelor's degree major will be so they can discuss the Common Program Prerequisites with you.
 This will prevent having to take additional courses to meet the common prerequisites.

 Make sure to verify courses that may be prerequisite courses.
 Some institutions specify course numbers; others give a general category.
 For example: It may just say Biological Science.
 It is your (the student's) responsibility to know if that means Survey of Biology for Non-Science Majors or General Biology for Science Majors and whether or not a lab is required.
 If you take the wrong class, you will not meet requirements and may jeopardize entry into the transfer institution.
 It will also be additional time and expense to then take the correct course that you should have enrolled in originally.
 Don't guess about courses thinking that it "sounds like" the same class that will not even be accepted by the transfer institution!
 Contact the transfer institution for verification if you have any questions.

 I have a personal issue and cannot attend class anymore.
 I'll just get dropped since

 No!!
 You must formally WITHDRAW from classes.
 If you no longer can attend classes, you must complete the withdrawal process.
 If you do not, you will receive an "F".

 What is the difference between dropping and withdrawing?